Elon Musk reveals Saudi fund will back his $72 billion plan to take Tesla private

 — Elon Musk (@elonmusk) August 7, 2018

-The surprise revelation of a deal that would value Tesla at $72 billion prompted questions about whether Musk had violated securities laws, questions about how much Tesla’s board knew about the deal, and even why Nasdaq was slow to halt trading of the stock at the time.
+The surprise revelation of a deal that would value Tesla at $72 billion prompted questions about whether Musk had violated securities laws, how much Tesla’s board knew about the deal, and even why Nasdaq was slow to halt trading of the stock at the time.

 In his note, Musk attempted to finesse these issues by saying he was announcing the offer as a private buyer, and not in his capacity as CEO.
-And that he had originally made the offer to the board on August 2 — five days before his tweet.
-He decided to tweet the news because it was the best way to communicate with Tesla’s investors and to gauge their support.
+He said he had originally made the offer to the board on August 2 — five days before his tweet — and had decided to tweet the news because it was the best way to communicate with Tesla’s investors and gauge their support.

 “It was clear to me that the right thing to do was announce my intentions publicly,” he wrote.
 “To be clear, when I made the public announcement, just as with this blog post and all other discussions I have had on this topic, I am speaking for myself as a potential bidder for Tesla.”